Great Leaders are Creative

-Creativity is often desired in organizations, but can be difficult to foster.
-Some organizations depend on creativity to thrive, while others benefit from novel solutions or approaches to problem solving.
-Individuals are most creative when they are interested in their work, and when there is a new problem to be solved or an interesting task to tackle1.
+Creativity is often desired in companies, but can be difficult to foster.
+Some organizations depend on creativity to thrive, while others benefit from new solutions or approaches to problem solving.
+Individuals are most creative when they are interested in their work, and when there is a new problem to solve or an interesting task to tackle1.
 Given that creativity can depend on the workplace environment or the job itself, leaders have the unique ability to make their workplace one in which employees strive, and are rewarded, for their creative input.

 In a leader, creativity means demonstrating the ability to initiate original and innovative ideas, products, and approaches.
-It is not enough to be creative yourself, today’s leaders are tasked with inspiring their direct reports to be creative as well.
+It is not enough to be creative yourself, today’s leaders must inspire their direct reports to be creative, as well.
 Innovation can make work easier, faster, or more efficient, so the potential benefits to organizations are limitless.
-Given the growing interest of creativity in the workplace, leaders need to be skilled in both innovating and inspiring.
+Given the growing interest of creativity in the workplace, leaders need to innovate and inspire.

 In assessing your current creativity, ask yourself the following questions:

-The work environment matters: It is possible for organizations to be more, or less, supportive of creativity.
-To foster innovation in yourself and your followers, the ideal organizational culture is one where creativity is valued.
-Leaders may want to open opportunities for employees to work collaboratively where possible2, and reward employees for designing successful ideas or products.
-In addition, a creativity-supportive environment should acknowledge that not all ideas are successful ideas, and that failure is an acceptable, and even necessary, part of the creative process.
-This gives employees the freedom, means, and encouragement to try new ideas, to approach problems in a new way without fearing punishment or retribution.
+The work environment matters: It is possible for companies to be more, or less, supportive of creativity.
+To foster innovation in yourself and your followers, the ideal company culture is one that values creativity.
+Leaders may want to give opportunities for employees to work together where possible2, and reward employees for designing successful ideas or products.
+In addition, a creativity-supportive environment should acknowledge that not all ideas are successful ideas.
+That is to say, failure is an acceptable, and even necessary, part of the creative process.
+This gives employees the freedom, means, and encouragement to try new ideas.
+They can then approach problems in a new way without fearing punishment or retribution.

-Leader creativity is related to follower creativity: In line with having support for creativity, when leaders model creative behavior to their employees, they are more likely to receive creativity in return.
+Leader creativity relates to follower creativity: In line with supporting creativity, when leaders model creative behavior to their employees, they are more likely to receive creativity in return.
 This may be due to a combination of other factors, such as trust, encouragement, and engagement.
-Where possible, try to apply novel techniques or ideas when completing your work.
-This helps foster the supportive environment and shows direct reports that leaders value creativity.
+Where possible, try to apply new techniques or ideas in your work.
+This helps foster a supportive environment and shows direct reports that leaders value creativity.
 Once employee creativity begins, remember to applaud and reward new ideas to continue to encourage a more open environment.

-Knowledge is key: One major component of creativity that is often overlooked is knowledge2.
+Knowledge is key: One major aspect of creativity that is often overlooked is knowledge2.
 It follows that to create new ideas, products, or approaches, you need a thorough understanding.
 First, you must know the items that already exist.
 Further, you must understand how these items are flawed, and where to focus your attention.
-Finally, you must understand how ideas from one area can apply to another, making it easy to innovate by pulling together many existing ideas into one new solution.
+Finally, you must understand how ideas from one area can apply to another, making it easy to innovate by grouping many existing ideas into one new solution.
 Innovators don’t pull ideas from thin air: they must understand the situation and the problem at hand.
-For organizations, this means ensuring your employees are well trained in their job, and that they have access to ideas or procedures from other departments or companies that they can then apply to their own work.
+For organizations, this means ensuring your employees are well trained, and that they have access to ideas or procedures from other departments or companies that they can then apply to their own work.